con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > [VM f.
 18r] rdo rje 'jigs byed 'jigs par byed/ /

 With snare unfailing, most victorious,
-Great snatcher, snare consisting of vajras,
+The snatcher ever great, the vajra snare,
 The vajra hook, the snare forever supreme.[^66-1]

-[^66-1]: A number of names in this verse correspond to well-known deities: Amoghapāśa (translated as 'with snare unfailing') is a form of Lokeśvara, while Vajrapāśa (translated as 'snare consisting of vajras') and Vajrāṅkuśa (translated as 'the vajra hook') are found as the door-keepers in a number of *maṇḍala*s.
+[^66-1]: A number of names in this verse correspond to well-known deities: Amoghapāśa (translated as 'with snare unfailing') is a form of Lokeśvara, while Vajrapāśa (translated as 'the vajra snare') and Vajrāṅkuśa (translated as 'the vajra hook') are found as door-keepers in a number of *maṇḍala*s.

 * VV: amoghapāsa = Bodhicitavajra; Vajrapāśa = Ratnasambhava; Mahāgraha = Vajranigaḍa/Amitābha; Vajrāṅkuśa = Akṣobhya; Mahāpāśa = Amoghasiddhi.
 VV appears to treat Vajrapāśa onwards as proper names, offering no breakdown.

-This concludes twenty-four verses and three quarters showing the wisdom of the immaculate dharmadhātu.
+This concludes twenty-four verses and three quarters showing the wisdom of the immaculate *dharmadhātu*.

 ## 7. The mirror-like wisdom